不求谌解

 }

-Can you immediately understand what it is doing?
-Of course, after reading through this code line by line, you may understand what it is trying to express.
-However, if the variables in this code were named more elegantly, we would find it easier to understand the content.
+Can you immediately tell what it is doing?
+Of course, after reading through the code line by line, you might understand what it is trying to express.
+However, if the variable naming in this code were more elegant, we would find it easier to understand.

-Good variable naming is very important, especially in dynamically typed languages, because we cannot rely on predefined variable types to help us understand the exact meaning of the variable.
-However, if we can use good naming conventions in dynamically typed languages, the code will be more readable compared to statically typed languages.
+Good variable naming is very important, especially in dynamically typed languages, because you cannot rely on the predefined variable types to help you understand the exact meaning of the variable.
+However, if good naming conventions can be used in dynamically typed languages, the code can become more readable compared to statically typed languages.

-Next, I will share some basic rules about naming conventions, based on my experience over the years.
-I will provide examples by comparing different variable types.
+Next, I will share some basic rules about naming conventions, based on my experiences over the years.
+I will provide examples by contrasting different basic types of variables.
 Let's start with arrays.

 Arrays#

-An array is an ordered collection of data, where the basic types of each item are roughly the same.
-Since an array contains multiple variable values, the variable names should be meaningful and in plural form.
+Array objects are collections of ordered data, where the basic types of the items are roughly the same.
+Since arrays contain multiple variable values, the variable names should be meaningful plural forms.

 const fruit = ['apple', 'banana', 'cucumber'];